Skip to main content

 Congress grants citizenship to a person after they meet the requirements provided in the Immigration and Nationality Act (INA).

-The Department of Homeland Security (DHS) plays a vital role in managing the immigration system in the country.
-The U.S. Citizenship and Immigration Services (USCIS) (a component of the DHS) administers the process.
+The Department of Homeland Security (DHS) plays a vital role in managing the country’s immigration system.
+U.S. Citizenship and Immigration Services (USCIS) (a component of the DHS) administers the process.
 The functions of the DHS were formerly lodged at the Immigration and Naturalization Service (INS).
-However, on March 1, 2003, INS ceased to exist.
+But on March 1, 2003, INS ceased to exist.
 Since then, the DHS and its components have handled immigration and naturalization services.

 The foreign national submits the required documents, attends the naturalization interview, and takes an oath of allegiance to the United States.
-The foreign national will gain citizenship in return and receive the same rights and protections as that of a U.S. citizen.
+The foreign national will gain citizenship in return and receive the same rights and protections as a United States citizen.

 Many lawful permanent residents choose to formalize their relationship with the United States each year through naturalization.
 Their motivation is often rooted in the benefits they could receive as citizens of the United States.

 Each applicant may have different eligibility requirements for citizenship.
 The process can be complicated.
 At worst, deportation could arise if the applicant violates USCIS policy and immigration laws.
-Thus, it is recommended to hire an immigration attorney to assist foreign nationals in processing their U.S. citizenship.
+These are all reasons hiring an immigration attorney can be a wise choice.

 Bases for Citizenship: Birth, Blood, or Naturalization